Library News Archive From August 2025

 Transmissions Quilts: A Multimedia Exhibit of Objects, Stories, and Trans Care

-Transmissions is an ongoing, multidisciplinary art and community-building project that makes quilts for trans people, primarily based in the Bay Area but with project hubs expanding across the United States.
+Transmissions is an ongoing multidisciplinary art and community-building project creating quilts for trans people.

-Coinciding with Pride Month, this exhibit of quilts and art from the project is on display at Central and centers the creative vitality of trans and queer community, in Berkeley and beyond.
+Coinciding with Pride Month, this exhibit centers the creative vitality of trans and queer communities in Berkeley and beyond.

 Pride Month Scavenger Hunt for Kids